litongxin/litongxin.github.io/_posts/2017-04-09-learn-the-abc-of-business-analyst.md

 <span style="color:#0564be">Meanwhile</span>, if you already understand the business value and process, in order to clarify everything for your team, having the question list is the best way to let everyone in the same page.
 You can even type the answers or output during the interview.
 This is not the waste of time, coz when typing the  words, client can correct you if anything is wrong.

 <span style="color:#0564be">Last one</span>, draw diagrams according to different persona's user journey, and this is quite straight forward.
-Use draw.io or axure.
+This is also a good way to figure out the requirement map.
+By the way, tools like draw.io or axure are good choices.

 #### If you still find very hard to begin, you can start with:
 * Asking WHY questions